 - 3.1 The 2022/2023 Revenue Budget has been set taking full account of the funding available to the Authority this year and the ongoing implications anticipated for future years. - 3.2 The Chief Fire Officer has also undertaken a base budget review of all delegated budgets.
 The main intention of this is to ensure that resources are directed to address key strategic priorities as informed by the Community Safety Strategy.
 The delegated budgets overall have seen a small net increase of £0.042m for 2022/2023 mainly due to Corporate initiatives. - 3.3 Appendix A shows the summary position for the Authority and the detailed budgets.
-The proposed revenue budget for 2022/2023 totals £51.175m with a 1.99% increase in the Council Tax precept.
-The presentation of the budget information is determined by the requirements of the Service Reporting Code of Practice as it defines best professional practice in terms of financial reporting. - 3.4 In summary the proposed Budget for 2022/2023 has a shortfall in resources of £0.828m.
+The proposed revenue budget for 2022/2023 totals £51.487m with a 1.99% increase in the Council Tax precept.
+The presentation of the budget information is determined by the requirements of the Service Reporting Code of Practice as it defines best professional practice in terms of financial reporting. - 3.4 In summary the proposed Budget for 2022/2023 has a shortfall in resources of $\pounds 0.516m$.
 As the Authority must set a balanced budget position, this will have to be met from a temporary use of reserves.
-It is proposed that £0.500m of this be allocated from the Budget Carry Forward Reserve from balances no longer required for their designated purpose and that the remaining £0.328m be allocated from the Medium Term Planning Reserve. - 3.5 The proposed budget makes provision for the following:
+It is proposed that $\pounds 0.500m$ of this be allocated from the Budget Carry Forward Reserve and that the small remaining amount of $\pounds 0.016m$ be allocated from the Medium Term Planning Reserve. - 3.5 The proposed budget makes provision for the following: